doppiomacchiatto/flamaps/README.md

 <h3>GeoSpatial Data Processing </h3>
 In today's data driven world, there are plenty of free sites that provide geospatial data.
 I wanted to process meaningful data using the <a href="http://www.gdal.org">GDAL</a> Libraries.
 I found a post on the <a href="http://blog.apps.chicagotribune.com/2011/03/08/making-maps-1/">Chicage Tribune</a> that walked you through a similar scenario (PostGIS, GDAL, Mapbox and Node.js).
 Except that it was for the State of Illinois and it was written back in 2011 - many changes to the software stack since then - but a quality blog entry indeed.
 In a nutshell, here are the steps to process your geospatial data.

 1. Download the geo-data from U.S. Census Bureau.
 You have to use the American FactFinder site and search for <i>Population and Housing Occupancy Status: 2010 - County -- Census Tract</i>.
-This data set will provide you with the Population by county and other data...
+In your search criteria, Filter for the State of Florida and All Counties.
+This data set will provide you with the Population by county.
+Download your states geometry from
-2. Using cvscut (a git project), parse the census data. :>./csvcut -f 4,6,7 -o "," DEC_10_PL_GCTPL2.ST05/FlaCensusData.csv | tail +4 > population.cs
+2. Using cvscut (a github project), parse the census data. :>./csvcut -f 4,6,7 -o "," DEC_10_PL_GCTPL2.ST05/DEC_10_GCTPL2.CY10_with_ann.csv | tail +4 > population.csv
 4. Load the Census data into a GeoSpatial enabled RDBMS
-5. Download a shapefile for the state of Florida - geographic region.
+5. Download a shapefile for the <a href="http://www2.census.gov/geo/tiger/TIGER2010/COUNTY/2010/tl_2010_12_county10.zip">State of Florida</a> - geographic region.
+Or your state by code tl_2010_<2 digit state code>_county10.zip
-6. Merge the two shape files geometry and census data using the GDAL ogr2ogr utility to set the Spherical Mercator.
-You must know the tiles that you are using and the Spherical Mercator (EPSG3857 or EPSG4326)
+6. Load the geometry using GDAL ogr2ogr utility and set the Spherical Mercator.
+You must know the tiles that you are using and the Spherical Mercator (EPSG3857 or EPSG4326).
 7. Export the merged table with ogr2ogr into a Shapefile
 8. Import the Shapefile into Tilemill or point TileMill to the RDBMS.
 9. Make your map layer look good.